 Once you purhcase an online course, you will have the opportunity to take an exam to test your retention of the material.
 If you have purchased this course, please ensure you have logged in to your account in order to take the exam.
 The exam must be completed with a pass rate of 80% or more in order to receive your certificate of attendance.

 Continuing Education Hours for disciplines not listed below: 12.5 contact hours (1.25 CEUs).
 Intermediate level.
 Therapists License #____________.
 Education Resources, Inc. is an AOTA Approved Provider of professional development.
 Provider #3043.
 This Distance Learning-Independent Course is offered at 12.5 Contact Hours (1.25 CEUs).
 (Intermediate level, OT Service Delivery).
 AOTA does not endorse specific course content, products, or clinical procedures.
-NBCOT Professional Development for 15.62 PDUs.
+This course can be used toward your NBCOT renewal requirements for 12.5 units.
 Approved Provider for the FL Occupational Therapy Association CE Broker for 15 CE Hours approval #20-783276.

 Education Resources Inc., 266 Main St, Medfield MA 02052 508-359-6533